Finding Recovery Programs and Support Groups

-By carefully considering just a few factors, you can easily narrow your search down to a handful of choices.
+By carefully considering just a few factors, you can quickly narrow your search to a few choices.
 If you need help throughout this process, we would love to lend you our expertise.
-When you contact us we will help you find the best rehab program for your needs.
+You can contact American Addiction Centers (AAC) for free at to speak to a caring, compassionate admissions navigator.
+We will help you find the best rehab program for your needs when you contact us.

 Effective Types of Treatment

 When looking for a treatment program, remember the recovery process looks different for everyone.
 You are unique, and your addiction may be tied to several factors.
 The most effective type of treatment for you is the one that considers your personal needs and meets them innovatively.
 According to the National Institute of Drug Abuse (NIDA), the most effective treatment programs include a combination of medicine and therapy to address addiction.
 You’ll learn to live drug-free and may consider joining a support group post-treatment for ongoing support.

 When you start looking for a rehabilitation program, you may be surprised at all of the options that are available.
 You may just contact a counselor for a few sessions, or you may simply opt to join a support group.
 Although this approach works for many addicts, people with serious problems often find that they need to take a more comprehensive approach.

 There are numerous resources available to help you find a treatment center.
 Many states offer behavioral health departments and supportive organizations.
 Additionally, the Substance Abuse and Mental Health Services Administration (SAMHSA) provides a location-based search tool for recovery facilities.
 For personalized assistance based on your criteria, our extensive network of recovery centers nationwide can help you find the right treatment center.
 Contact us for tailored guidance.